Rethinking the Learning Paradigm for Facial Expression Recognition: Proposed Methods

-In this section, we introduce a fully transformer-based facial expression recognizer with a new partial label learning paradigm, which mainly consists of a process of robust learning representation and label disambiguation. \cref{framework} shows an overview of our framework.
-Generally, given an in-the-wild FER dataset $\mathcal{D}(\mathcal{X},\mathcal{Y})$, each sample $x_i$ is assigned to one of the $K$ deterministic categories, denoted as $y_{i} \in \left \{y_{1}, y_{2},..., y_{k}\right \}$,
+In this section, we introduce a fully transformer-based facial expression recognizer with a new partial label learning paradigm, which mainly consists of a process of robust learning representation learning and label disambiguation as shown in Figure \ref{framework}.
+Specifically, we explore the benefits of the facial expression representation based on MIM pre-train and the Transformer decoder-based label confidence queries for effective label disambiguation, on which we elaborate in the next sections.